England

 COVENT GARDEN

-After several incredible and enlightening hours at the British Museum, my mother dragged me away for our very first ‘traditional’ English meal at the Plough Pub.
-We had craft beer, fish, chips, peas, mash, and steak and ale pie — the kind of greasy and gravy-covered meal you only want to eat once a year.
-Feeling stuffed beyond a comfortable level, we took the tube back to the eastern fringes of London’s West End to a district called Covent Garden.
-It was a charming place to walk and shop (brimming with the kind of pricey, high-end stores that make me uncomfortable) and nearby attractions include the London Transport Museum, the Royal Opera House, and St. Martin-in-the-Fields Church.
+After several enlightening hours at the British Museum, my mother dragged me away for our first ‘traditional’ English meal at the Plough Pub.
+We had craft beer, fish, chips, peas, mash, and steak and ale pie — the kind of greasy meal that lives on in your arteries afterward.
+Feeling full beyond a comfort, we took the tube back to the eastern fringes of London’s West End to a district called Covent Garden.
+It was a charming place to walk and shop (if you can afford it) and nearby attractions include the London Transport Museum, the Royal Opera House, and St. Martin-in-the-Fields Church.

-I really enjoyed Covent Garden Market, a large, multi-floored complex of craft, clothing, jewellery, and cookware stores where I seriously considered buying a painting of Marvel and DC superheroes posing in a depiction of Christ’s Last Supper.
-I had been told earlier by a friend of mine that this market represented an important part of the “history of shopping,” and therefore wasn’t surprised when a busking opera singer climbed up onto the tables of the ground floor café in an attempt to charm customers into giving a little bit of extra cash.
+I enjoyed the Covent Garden Market, a large, multi-floored complex of craft, clothing, jewellery, and cookware stores where I seriously considered buying a painting of Marvel and DC superheroes posing in a depiction of Christ’s Last Supper.
+I had been told by a friend of mine in London that this market represented an important part of the “history of shopping,” and I wasn’t surprised when a busking opera singer climbed onto the tables of the ground floor café in an attempt to charm customers into giving a little bit of extra cash.

 THE WORKING MEN’S CLUB

-Far from a nightclub, the Working Men’s Club is closer to a retirement home mixed with a community centre.
+Far from a nightclub, the Working Men’s Club is more like a legion.
 We wouldn’t have found it in the dark at all had a small green light not been flashing from a tiny window next to the door.
-Inside, a measly bar competed for space next to stacks of chairs and folding tables.
-Cheap birthday decorations plastered the walls and tables, which were topped off with balloons and classic 90s candy like Fun Dip, Pixie Sticks, and Flying Saucers.
-Sitting alone, we had some shots to pass the time, wondering if we had wasted our ticket money.
+Inside, a small bar competed for space next to stacks of chairs and folding tables.
+Cheap birthday decorations plastered the walls and tables, which were topped with bowls of classic 90s candy like Fun Dip, Pixie Sticks, and Flying Saucers.
+Sitting alone at 9 p.m., we had some shots to pass the time, wondering if we had wasted our money.

 Working Men's Club, Bethnal Green, 90s night, London nightlife, London tourism, Elizabeth McSheffrey, Elizabeth Around the World.